shaanzie/QuickRef/Theory Concepts/Parallel Computing/IV: Analytical Modeling of Parallel Systems.md

 A parallel system is said to be cost optimal if the cost of solving a problem on a parallel system is asymptotically better than a serial program.

+## The Effect of Granularity on Performance

 To improve cost optimality, we add granularity on the performance.
 A slow down is done, where number of processors is reduced to provide more data elements to these processors.

+Using fewer than the maximum possible number of processing elements to execute a parallel algorithm is scaling down.
+This increases computational granularity, which may or may not be cost optimal.